animuslabs/boid-docs/docs/tables/global.md

 # Global Table
 The global table tracks the total quantities of values like boid power and staked/liquid balances.
-Actions that modify this data have logic to update this table to ensure it's always sycronized.
+Actions that modify this data have logic to update this table to ensure it's always synchronized.

 [Source](https://github.com/animuslabs/boid-system-ts/blob/master/assembly/tables/global.ts)
 \